 Hello folks, welcome to CCB.
 In today’s post we are going to have a look at making time for side hustle.

 Most people spend their time on daily commute and hence a lot of time goes down the drain.
-One good thing to do to save time is to find a home or PG close to your office, so that you can spend that extra time saved on your side business.
+One good thing to do to save time is to find a home or PG close to your office, so that you can utilise the extra time saved, to work on your side business.
 Some of you mayn’t like this idea because a home close to your office could be quite expensive.
-And an answer to this is “You should concentrate on how to earn more money or the money spent, instead of sobbing over the money spent”.
+And an answer to this is “You should concentrate on how to earn more money instead of sobbing over the money spent”.
 However, if you still wish to commute, you could spend that time listening to podcasts related to your side hustle or read quality content on the internet, provided you aren’t driving.

 The next thing you could do is to make some time during the lunch break to work on your side hustle.
 You could spend the little time available to check on your emails, social media etc.